freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/python/functions/index.md

 In Python, a function definition has the following features:

-1. The keyword `def`
+1. The keyword `def`,
-2. a function name
+2. a function name,
-3. paranthesis'()', and within paranthesis input parameters,although the input parameters are optional.
+3. paranthesis'()', and within paranthesis input parameters,although the input parameters are optional,
-4. a colon ':'
+4. a colon ':',
-5. some block of code to execute
+5. some block of code to execute (that must be indented relative to the definition statement),
-6. a return statement (optional)
+6. a return statement (optional).

 ```python
 # a function with no parameters or returned values